 What is the best AI agent framework in 2026?

 There is no single best.
 Claude Agent SDK for coding agents with deep OS access.
 OpenAI Agents SDK for lightweight handoff chains.
 Google ADK for multi-language enterprise systems.
 LangGraph for stateful workflows with persistence.
 CrewAI for rapid prototyping.
+Microsoft Agent Framework 1.0 (GA April 3, 2026) for .NET and Azure.
 The best framework is the one that matches your specific orchestration pattern and deployment constraints.

 What is the difference between MCP, ACP, and A2A?